 Publishing Singularity Images To CVMFS¶

-NOTE: the interaction of the github and gitlab APIs apparently does not allow
+NOTE: the interaction of the github and gitlab APIs apparently does not allow wildcards (

 *) in image names.
-You must explicitly state which image tag(s)
+You must explicitly state which image tag(s) to publish.

 The Open Science Grid (OSG) consortium maintains a service which automatically converts publicly-available docker images to singularity and publishes them to CVMFS.
 Taking advantage of this service is as simple as a 1-line change to a text file in an OSG github repository, through a standard pull request.